-I am also trained in Human Gross Anatomy education.
-I have been a lab-based teaching assistant for the Medical Anatomy Class, and the Summer Anatomy Program at Johns Hopkins, and also the Towson University Physicians Assistants Anatomy course.
+I also teach Human Gross Anatomy.
+I have been a lab-based teaching assistant for the Medical Anatomy Class, and the Summer Anatomy Program at Johns Hopkins, and the Towson University Physicians Assistants Anatomy course.
 I am an active member of the American Association of Anatomists, The Society of Vertebrate Paleontology and the Society for Integrative and Comparative Biology.

 I have conducted fieldwork with the Rose crew in the Bighorn Basin of Wyoming.
-Here we collect Eocene fossils that can shed light on the origins of major mammal groups.
+Here, Ken Rose collects Eocene fossils that can shed light on the origins of major mammal groups.

 16th January 2015

 I have joined the Pierce lab at Harvard University as a postdoctoral researcher!